Kelly Chen

-Kelly Chen Wai-lam (born Vivian Chen Wai-man on 13 September 1972) is a Hong Kong Cantopop singer and actress.
+Kelly Chen Wai-lam (born Vivian Chen Wai-man on 13 September 1972) is a Hong Kong singer and actress.
 She has been referred to as a "Diva of Asia" (亞洲天后 (Asia's Heavenly Queen)).
 Chen has great success in the East Asian entertainment industry with nearly 20 million record sales of 38 albums.

 According to Oriental Daily News, Chen was the highest earning female Hong Kong celebrity of 2014, earning 83 million HKD (US$10.7 million).

 Early life

 Chen was born Vivian Chen Wai-man on 13 September 1972 in Hong Kong.
 Her father was a jewelry merchant and her mother was a housewife.
-She attended Canadian Academy International School in Kobe, Japan, for high school.
-While in Japan, she worked at a bakery during the summer.
+She attended Canadian Academy International School in Kobe, Japan, for high school..

 She graduated from Parsons School of Design in New York.

 Career

 Early career

 In 1994, while still a student at Parsons, Chen made two commercials, one for Shanghai Beer and one for the Bank of Hong Kong.

 Chen returned to Hong Kong in 1994.
 She was introduced to an acquaintance who owned a production studio and was chosen to feature in a Jacky Cheung music video.

 Chen made her film debut in Whatever Will Be, Will Be (仙樂飄飄) and sang the film's theme song.
 In September 1995, Chen performed the song "Mou Tian" composed by composer Steve Barakatt then released a compilation album, Break the Sky, with three other singers, and then her first Cantonese album, Intoxicated Lover (醉迷情人), in December.
 It was a success in Hong Kong and furthered her acting and musical career.

-1996: Chen released her first Mandarin language album, I Don't Think So (我不以為), in, Taiwan, Malaysia, and Singapore, which sold over 150,000.
+In 1996, Chen released her first Mandarin language album, I Don't Think So (我不以為), in, Taiwan, Malaysia, and Singapore, which sold over 150,000.
 Following the album's success, she produced another Cantonese CD in October 1996, Wind, Flower, Snow (風花雪).
 "Wind, Flower, Snow" is a very popular song in Hong Kong.
 In November 1996, Chen released her first Cantonese single, "Traveler". in Japan That year also saw her first stint as a Japanese singer when she released two Japanese singles.